Important Dates: Post Date: 29-Oct-2021 Deadline Date: 05-Nov-2021

 The Centre will help fill data gaps and meet the growing need for coordination, quality oversight and technical expertise in the field.
 It will support a broad range of activities to build the capacity of data producers and data users, facilitate the development of new methods and tools, and support data collection, data analysis, data interpretation and use, and knowledge generation.

-The Centre will fund five data visualization projects.
-Each successful candidate will receive a total of US$5,000 for a period of six months.
+Each successful candidate will receive a total of US$9,000 for a period of nine months.

-Outcome: At the end of the six months, the recipients are required to submit the completed agreed-upon project (article, dashboard, animation, etc.) for dissemination in collaboration with the Centre, in a format to be determined by UNICEF.
-Any data analysed in the process should also be made available to the research community through channels provided by Centre.
+Outcome: At the end of the nine months, the recipients are required to submit a manuscript for publication (format to be determined).
+In addition, the recipients are required to present either the preliminary and/or final results of their work during seminars, workshops and/or conferences.
 Recipients are required to ensure that their final work is accessible to persons with disabilities.
-The recipients are also encouraged to disseminate their findings in local and national languages, as applicable.
+The recipients are also encouraged to conduct and disseminate their findings in local and national languages, as applicable.

 - Applications from qualified candidates from low- and middle-income countries and/or who identify as having a disability are encouraged.